 Once the tufting is done, I flip it over on the back and trim any excess fabric.

-The last thing I did was embellish the chair with a few decorative nails to cover up the nails to attach the inlaid tufted piece, and voila!
+The last thing I did was embellish the chair with a few decorative upholstery tacks to cover up the tiny nail heads that attach the inlaid tufted piece to the back.

-It cost me under $30 total materials, and about 1 hour of work (not counting drying time).
+This chair makeover cost me under $30 total materials, and about 1 hour of work (not counting drying time).
+Not bad for a thrift store chair, right?!

 Love this!
 I’m using this as inspiration to revamp my dining room table chairs.
 My question: how is the fabric on the back of the chair back cushion attached?
 Is it strategically stapled?
 Glued?
 My chairs have horizontal slats, so I’m thinking the slats at the top and bottom will hide any staples.
 As for the sides, maybe a strip of hot glue?
 Thanks for any advice!